 We should be prepared to factor out methods (turn a sequence of statements from the body of an existing method into a new, independent method) and classes (take parts of a class and create a new class from it).
 Considering refactoring regularly keeps our class design clean and saves work in the end.
-Of course, one of the things that will actually mean that refactoring makes life harder in the long run is if we fail to adequately test the refactored version against the original.
-Whenever we embark on a major refactoring task, it is essential to ensure that we test well, before and after the change.
-Doing these tests manually (by creating and testing objects interactively) will get tedious very quickly.
-We shall investigate how we can improve our testing-by automating it-in the next chapter.
+Of course, one of the things that will actually mean that refactoring makes life harder in the long run is if we fail to test adequately the refactored version against the original version.
+Whenever we embark on a major refactoring task it is essential to ensure that our existing test coverage is adequate beforehand, and that it is kept up to date through the refactoring process.
+Bear this in mind as you attempt the following exercises.

-Exercise 8.28 Refactor your project to introduce a separate Player class.
-A Player object should store at least the current room of the player, but you may also like to store the player's name or other information.
+Exercise 7.29 Refactor your project to introduce a separate Player class.
+A player object should store at least the current room of the player, but you may also like to store the player's name or other information.

-Exercise 8.29 Implement an extension that allows a player to pick up one single item.
+Exercise 7.30 Implement an extension that allows a player to pick up one single item.
 This includes implementing two new commands: take and drop.

-Exercise 8.30 Extend your implementation to allow the player to carry any number of items.
+Exercise 7.31 Extend your implementation to allow the player to carry any number of items.

-Exercise 8.31 Add a restriction that allows the player to carry items only up to a specified maximum weight.
+Exercise 7.32 Add a restriction that allows the player to carry items only up to a specified maximum weight.
 The maximum weight a player can carry is an attribute of the player.

-Exercise 8.32 Implement an items command that prints out all items currently carried and their total weight.
+Exercise 7.33 Implement an items command that prints out all items currently carried and their total weight.

-Exercise 8.33 Add a magic cookie item to a room.
+Exercise 7.34 Add a magic cookie item to a room.
 Add an eat cookie command.
 If a player finds and eats the magic cookie, it increases the weight that the player can carry.
 (You might like to modify this slightly to better fit into your own game scenario.)